Karti Chidambaram: Other activities and memberships

+Lawsuits

 Chidambaram is alleged to be involved in Aircel-Maxis and Sequoia Capital case.
 The CBI investigated the role of former finance minister P Chidambaram in the takeover of telecom operator Aircel by Maxis.
 The investigating body found out that the finance minister and ministry's secretary were to clear an investment of up to Rs 6 billion.
 Maxis' investment in Aircel at the time was Rs.
 30 billion.
 Thus, the ministry and FIPB had the legal hand to clear the investment.

 In April 2015, the Enforcement Directorate (ED) searched the Bengaluru offices of Sequoia Capital India, the Indian subdivision of a Mauritius-based investment fund, in connection with a probe of Vasan Healthcare Group, which was partly owned by Karti Chidambaram.
 Sequoia was suspected of abusing India's foreign direct investment policy.

 It was reported on 25 August 2015, that the ED had summoned two directors of Advantage, Vishwanath Ravi and C.B.N.
 Reddy, for questioning in Delhi under the Prevention of Money Laundering Act.
 They were interrogated in connection with the Aircel-Maxis case, a corruption scandal that had begun with a 2011 complaint by the owner of Aircel, a communications firm, who said he had been pressured to sell his stake in his company to Maxis, a data firm.
 The ED said it would later be summoning Karti Chidambaram himself in connection with the case.

 In a series of articles published in September and October 2015, the New Indian Express charged that Karti Chidambaram was the secret owner, or perhaps co-owner with his father, of a sprawling international network of companies.
 On 17 September 2015, the newspaper reported that Advantage had bought shares of Vasan Eye Care at a reduced price and had later sold the shares at a huge profit.
 Karti Chidambaram's name was mentioned in connection with these transactions.
 On 21 September, Karti Chidambaram's father denied any association between anyone in his family and Vasan and threatened to sue the newspaper.
 On 23 October, the Express produced a tax affidavit supporting its claims.

 In February 2017, Judge OP Saini quashed the Aircel-Maxis case.
 Special Judge O P Saini said the court has "no hesitation in recording no prima facie case warranting" framing of charges against any of the accused in Aircel Maxis case.